Libraries' admin systems before computers

-A fine of 1 penny per day was imposed by public libraries for 'late returns' of books.
+In the 1940s, a fine of 1 penny per day was imposed by public libraries for 'late returns' of books.

-When the fortnight ahead came round, if the book had not been returned, some sort of note was slotted into the readers card to notify that a fine was due.
-I have a vague recollection that reminders and fine notifications were sent out by post after six weeks, but I am not certain.
+When the fortnight ahead came round, if the book had not been returned, some sort of note was slotted into the readers card to notify the librarian when the customer came in that a fine was due.
+A similar note notified that a reserved book was in.
+I have a vague recollection that reminders, fine notifications and reservation notifications were also sent out by post, but I am not certain.

 To return a book, the procedure was reversed.
 The librarian noted the due date from the stamp date inside the front cover and so located the readers card in the drawer of the filing cabinet on her desk.
 She removed information about the book, slotted it back into the pocket of the book and gave back the readers ticket.
 With this, we were able to borrow another book.